lalanza808/docker-monero-node/README.md

 - 18082   # zmq
 - 18083   # unrestricted rpc

-The following ports will be bound for other services:
+The following ports are commented out but can be enabled to test things locally:
 - 9090  # prometheus web ui
 - 3000  # grafana web ui
 - 9000  # exporter web api (/metrics)
+- 5000  # nodemapper web api (/metrics)

 You will want to open/allow ports 18080 and 18081 in your firewall for usage as a remote/public node (or whichever p2p and restricted ports you picked).